lamhotsimamora/GF-Javascript/README.md

 If you familiar with jQuery, gQuery can be used with jQuery.
 You can modify the source code.
 Everything has been tested and support much browser like Chrome, Firefox, Opera , Safari & Internet Explorer.
 Garuda Query has an identical symbol with underscore in front of function name, So you can use this library for other framework javascript.

+gQuery is not Kaleng Kaleng or Kroco Kroco...
+You can do a professional job with gQuery.

 <div style="text-align:center">
 <center>
 <img src="https://raw.githubusercontent.com/lamhotsimamora/GF-Javascript/master/browser-support.png">